microsoft/chat-copilot/README.md

     .\Start.ps1
     ```

-    > **IMPORTANT:** Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.
+    > **IMPORTANT:** Confirm pop-ups are not blocked and you are logged in with the same account used to register the application.

     > **NOTE:** It may take a few minutes for Yarn packages to install on the first run.